movonow/demo/kruxton.md

 There must be user input validation before used in an SQL command.

 ## Impact
-Allows an attacker to bypass user authentication and gain system information.
+Allows an attacker to bypass user authentication and manipulate system information.

+CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H

 ## Proof of Concept
 The `username` is indeed validated in login page, but only on client side, which can be bypassed.